Abdul Waheed Kakar: Biography

 In 1984, Major-General Kakar was subsequently given the command of the 16th Infantry Division in Quetta as its GOC.
 In 1987–89, Maj-Gen. Kakar was appointed as an Adjutant-General at the Army GHQ.
 At the time he was ordered to admit three students in the Army Medical College but he refused despite direct orders from the President General Muhammad Zia-ul-Haq, as they did not meet the minimum criteria.
 The President then ordered the increase of overall seats from 60 to 100.
 In 1989, Lieutenant-General Kakar was posted as field commander of the XII Corps, stationed in Quetta.

 Chief of Army Staff

 In summer of 1993, the MoD announced the names of retiring army generals who were due retirement, and such list included Lt-Gen. Kakar as he was also seeking the retirement.

-Without consulting the Prime Minister Nawaz Sharif, President Ghulam Ishaq Khan nominated and approved the appointment papers of junior-most Lt-Gen. Kakar to the promotion of senior four-star rank when elevating him as the Chief of Army Staff (COAS).
+Without consulting Prime Minister Nawaz Sharif, President Ghulam Ishaq Khan nominated and approved the appointment papers of junior-most Lt-Gen. Kakar to the promotion of senior four-star rank when elevating him as the Chief of Army Staff (COAS).

 An Image of General Abdul Waheed Kakar (Head of Pakistan Army) with Field Marshal Sir Charles Guthrie (Head of The British Army) in Great Britain.

-The appointment was extremely controversial due to Lt-Gen. Kakar superseding at least six senior army generals, including:
+The appointment was controversial due to Lt-Gen. Kakar superseding six senior army generals, including: